dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ### Creating Tables on Azure Table Storage

-In this section we are going to take a look into a C# code snippet that shows how to use Azure Table Storage.
-Let's start by learning how to create tables:
+In this section we are going to learn how to create tables on Azure Table Storage.
+The following C# code snippet shows four easy steps to create a demo table:

 ```C#
 public CloudTable CreateDemoTable()